Skip to content

 Tea-hill views (the easy scenic upgrade)

 If you want elevation without a serious hike, Maokong is the easiest scenic upgrade in Taipei.
+The Maokong Gondola runs from the Taipei Zoo area up into the tea hills of Wenshan, climbing several kilometers over forested slopes.
 It’s a view experience plus a tea experience, and it naturally slows your day down.

 • Maokong gondola: elevation change + tea house pace

-• Best timing: late afternoon into sunset, then return for dinner
+• Best timing: late afternoon into sunset, then a tea-house dinner or snacks

 Weather and haze strategy